occiware/ecore/clouddesigner/org.occiware.clouddesigner.occi.connector.jocci/README.md

 # TODO

-* Retrieve OCCI entities from an OCCI server
+* Complete retrieving OCCI entities from an OCCI server (changed kind/mixins/attributes)
 * Deal with parameters of OCCI actions to execute
 * Deal with OCCI server authentication